ClimateMARGO/ClimateMARGO.jl/README.md

 <!-- description -->
 <p align="center">
-  <strong> An fast and idealized framework for optimal deployments of climate control strategies in Julia.</strong>
+  <strong> A fast and idealized framework for optimal deployments of climate control strategies in Julia.</strong>
 </p>

 <!-- Information badges -->